gamex3d3/ZeddAI-Chatbot-1.0-BETA/README.md

 1. Login and password:
  	The USERNAME/EMAIL is “user@example.com” (case sensitive) and the PASSWORD is “password”(also case sensitive), this are the credentials needed to login to the app for the first time.

-2. Features and what’s new:
+2. Features and what’s new: Time and Date,	Search, Artificial Intelligence(Unavailable),	Summarize, Calculate, Who is.
-I.)	  Time and Date	Search
-II.)
-Artificial Intelligence(Unavailable)	Summarize III.)
-Calculate
-IV.)
-Who is

 This features are also PROMPTS when using the software.
 For example: Summarize romeo and julliet, Who is Nelson Mandela, Calculate 2x + 4 = 20, Search on the effects of pollution e.t.c

 3. Settings(Themes and UI Scaling):